Governor demands to know why a court placed a now-missing girl with her ‘monster’ of a father

 Police search Harmony Montgomery’s old home as mom speaks out: ‘My daughter was failed by everybody’

-In response to the letter, Massachusetts Court System spokesperson Jennifer Donahue said her state’s Office of the Child Advocate was investigating Harmony’s disappearance.
+In response to the letter, Massachusetts court system spokeswoman Jennifer Donahue said her state’s Office of the Child Advocate was investigating Harmony’s disappearance.
 “The Massachusetts Trial Court is cooperating fully with that investigation and will cooperate with other investigations as authorized by law,” she said in a statement.

 The office of Massachusetts Gov. Charlie Baker (R) did not respond to a request for comment.
 But at a news conference Wednesday, Baker said he would wait for the state investigation to play out before concluding whether the court decided wrongly in the custody case.